Kampus-Merdeka-Software-Engineering/FE-2-section-surabaya-group-10/README.md

 # FE-2-section-surabaya-group-10
-Our Group 10 for Software Engineering Capstone Project is centered around the front-end development of a dynamic and user-friendly website.
+This is our Group 10 Software Engineering Capstone Project front-end development.
 This web application is a key component of the innovative program, RevoU Kampus Merdeka, designed to enhance the educational experience.
 The project is crafted using HTML, CSS, and JavaScript to ensure a seamless and engaging user interface.

 # Technology Stack: